belgian-bitcoin-embassy/mobile-dev-workshops/README.md

 In a production app, you could set up some streams or other way to refresh automatically when a new transaction was send or arrived.
 You would also want to add a way to load more transactions when the user scrolls to the bottom of the list, since the list of transactions can be very long and we don't want to load all of them at once.
 Also while the transactions and balance fetching is in process, you could add a loading indicator.
 To keep our focus on the Bitcoin functionalities and the BDK library, these are all things we will not do in this workshop, but you can do it yourself as an exercise if you want.

+For now we will continue with our final part of this first workshop and finish our on-chain Bitcoin wallet by adding the ability to send funds.

 ### 6. Sending funds

 ### 7. Backup wallet